swetha627/genai/basics.md

 **Terms**:

-Document - each row in dataset is called a document
+Document: each row in dataset is called a document

-Corpus - collection of documents is called a corpus
+Corpus: collection of documents is called a corpus

 Vocabulary: unique words in corpus